-All Professionals are to be registered with the applicable South African regulating body/council for their Professional discipline.
-All Professionals must be Registered Professionals with a minimum of 5 years' experience post registration.
-Where the professional is a Technologist a minimum of 6 years experience post registration is required, for Health and Safety Agent 3 years in experience post registration will be considered.
+The Professional/s is to be registered with the applicable South African regulating body/council for their Professional discipline.
+The professional is required to have a minimum of 7 years' experience post registration.

-All Registered Professionals must be in good-standing with their respective council and their membership must be valid.
+The Registered Professional must be in good-standing with their respective council and their membership must be valid.